 The Applicant states that it will continue to be reimbursed based on its existing payor contracts and existing free-standing ASC fee schedules, and that the payor contracts for the providers performing surgical procedures at the proposed facility will not change as a result of the relocation of the facility to a new site.

 As demonstrated above in Factor 1a, Medicare payments to ASCs are nearly half that of HOPD rates.
 As a result, the Medicare program and its beneficiaries share in more than $2.6 billion in savings each year when surgery is provided in an ASC.
 Medicaid and other insurers also benefit from lower prices for services performed in the ASC setting.
-The Applicant cites studies reporting that the availability of ASCs may reduce healthcare costs by as much as $38 billion for commercially insured patients, including $5 billion in patient copayments in deductibles.
-And, because only half of procedures commonly performed in ASCs are actually performed in ASCs, shifting more appropriate procedures from the HOPD setting to lower-priced ASCs could save as much as $55 billion annually, depending on the types of procedures, due to the fact that ASC prices are lower than those of HOPDs, regardless of payer.
+The Applicant cites studies reporting that the availability of ASCs may reduce healthcare costs by as much as $38 billion for commercially insured patients, including $5 billion in patient copayments and deductibles.
+And, because only half of procedures that can be performed in ASCs are actually performed in ASCs, shifting more appropriate procedures from the HOPD setting to lower-priced ASCs could save as much as $55 billion annually, depending on the types of procedures, due to the fact that ASC prices are lower than those of HOPDs, regardless of payer.
 CMS continues to enable the shift in outpatient services to the ASC setting, allowing for Medicare coverage of the procedures when performed in the ASC setting, including removing Current Procedural Terminology (CPT) codes for lumbar spine fusion, reconstruct shoulder joint, and reconstruct ankle joint from the inpatient only list in 2021, which allows for Medicare reimbursement for those procedures.

 The Applicant also cites reporting from the HPC supporting the cost implications of shifting outpatient procedures to lower-cost sites of care.
 In its 2023 Annual Cost Trends Report, the Health Policy Commission (HPC) states that Massachusetts has fewer than half as many ASCs as the average state and that the same surgeries are typically paid 50% to 100% more when they take place in HOPDs.
 In their analysis of commercial payments for ASCs and HOPDs in Massachusetts for 13 categories of procedures commonly performed in both settings (2021) the HPC found that prices were 75% higher on average at HOPDs than at ASCs, ranging from 18% to 127% higher and that differences in the facility component of pricing drove the total differences.
 The HPC estimates a $39.4 million reduction in excess commercial spending if 50% of the share of services commonly performed in both ASCs and HOPDs shifted to ASCs.